50 Amazing And Latest Basque Baby Names For Girls And Boys

 26. Ainhoa

 Ainhoa comes from the name of a town in southern France, where the famous image of the Virgin Mary is placed.
-It’s unknown everywhere else, except Spain, where it’s one of the top 100 names.
+This unique baby name is unknown everywhere else, except Spain, where it’s one of the top 100 names.
 Ainhoa Arteta, the Spanish operatic singer, is its most famous namesake.

 27. Alasne

-Alasne is a tradition name in Euskara language, the language spoken by the majority of people in the Basque Country.
+Alasne is a traditional name in the Euskara language, the language spoken by the majority of people in the Basque Country.
 This name means ‘miracle’.

 28. Amaya